It's time for a new approach to cannabis.

-Taxing and regulating cannabis will create thousands of new jobs and bring in millions in tax revenue.
-In Colorado, a state with a smaller population than Maryland, the state brought in $200 million in cannabis taxes and fees in 2016.
-The cannabis industry will also create thousands of good, middle-class jobs for Marylanders; Colorado has more than 30,000 people actively licensed to handle cannabis, plus many more working in related fields.
+Taxing and regulating cannabis will create thousands of new jobs and bring in millions in taxes.
+Colorado, a state with a smaller population than Maryland, brought in more than $240 million in adult-use cannabis tax revenue in fiscal year 2018.
+The cannabis industry will also create thousands of good jobs for Marylanders; Colorado has issued over 40,000 active licenses to individuals to work directly in the cannabis industry.

 Cannabis is safer than alcohol.
 The Institute of Medicine has found cannabis to be far less addictive than alcohol or tobacco.
 Unlike alcohol, cannabis has never caused a fatal overdose and is not associated with violent crime and domestic violence.
 Adults should be able to make the safer choice.